 What conditions can Invisalign and ClearCorrect treat?

 Just about all of them.
-Both treatments receive consistent in-office oversight, where your dentist or orthodontist has the chance to adjust your aligner plan or add supplemental attachments (like elastics or buttons) to increase their effectiveness.
+Both treatments receive consistent in-office oversight, where your dentist or orthodontist has the chance to adjust your aligner plan or add supplemental attachments (like elastics or buttons) to increase their versatility.
 This gives your aligners the power to handle almost anything.

 How do Invisalign and ClearCorrect compare to home aligner companies?